 An Enterprise Risk Management ("ERM") Policy is in place to formalise the reporting, assessment, treating and monitoring of each significant risk that the Group faces in achieving its business objectives.
-Such risks, including mitigating actions, are reported to the Board through the ARC on an-annual basis, and are followed-up by the in-house internal audit team as part of its annual audit plan.
-Further in support of the ERM Policy, a Control Self-Assessment ("CSA") framework is also in place for Management to self-assess internal controls in accordance with the Group's requirements and specifically address any significant weaknesses and/or risks identified.
+Such risks, including mitigating actions, are reported to the Board through the ARC on an-annual basis, and are followed-up by the inhouse internal audit team as part of its annual audit plan.
+A Control Self Assessment ("CSA") framework is in place to support the ERM Policy and for Management to self-assess internal controls in accordance with the Group's requirements and specifically address any significant weaknesses and/or risks identified.
 The ARC, on behalf of the Board, has also reviewed the effectiveness of the Group's system of internal controls in the light of key business and financial risks affecting the operations.

-For the financial year under review, the CEO and the CFO have provided assurance to the Board that the Group's risk management and internal control systems in place is adequate and effective in addressing the material risks in the Group in its current business environment including material financial, operational, compliance and information technology risk and the financial records have been properly maintained and the financial statements give a true and fair view of the Group's business operations and finances.
+For the financial year under review, the CEO and the CFO have provided assurance to the Board that the Group's risk management and internal control systems in place is adequate and effective in addressing material risks in the Group in its current business environment including financial, operational, compliance and information technology risk, the financial records have been properly maintained and give a true and fair view of the Group's business operations and finances.

-The Board believes that, in the absence of any evidence to the contrary, the Group's system of internal controls, ERM and CSA (covering operational, financial, compliance information technology and risk management system) are adequate for the Group's business operations.
+The Board believes that, in the absence of any evidence to the contrary, the Group's system of internal controls, ERM and CSA (covering operational, financial, compliance and risk management system) are adequate for the Group's business operations.
 These provide reasonable, but not absolute, assurance that the Group will not be adversely affected by event that can be reasonably foreseen as it strives to achieve the business objectives.
 The Board also notes that no system of internal controls, ERM and CSA can provide absolute assurance against the occurrence of material errors, poor judgement in decision-making, human error, losses, fraud or other irregularities.

-Based on the existing policies described above and the work performed by both the internal and external auditors, the Board, with the concurrence of the ARC, is of the opinion that the system of internal controls, maintained by the Management addressing the financial, operational, compliance and information technology risks, is adequate and effective in meeting the needs of the Group's current business operations.
+Based on the existing policies described above and the work performed by both the internal and external auditors, the Board, with the concurrence of the ARC, is of the opinion that the system of internal controls, maintained by the Management to address financial, operational, compliance and information technology risks, is adequate and effective in meeting the needs of the current Group's business operations.